Growing Ferns in Pots: A Comprehensive Guide

 You can tell if your plant is not watered correctly because there will be a shedding of leaflets if your fern is over or under-watered.
 If this is happening, you can check your plant’s root system.
 The roots should be a healthy light beige color.
 If you are over-watering, your fern roots will have an unhealthy black color.

 To mist or not to mist, that is the question.
 There is much disagreement on this subject.
 Some horticulturalists insist this is an unnecessary procedure while others will tell you it is essential to the healthy growth of your fern.
 Since it does no harm, mist if you’d like.
 If you don’t want to be bothered, forget it.
-If you’re a gardener who enjoys experimenting with different techniques, try both ways and see if there really is a difference in plant health one way or the other.
+If you’re a gardener who enjoys experimenting with different techniques, try both ways and see if there is a difference in plant health one way or the other.

 Fertilizing Your Ferns